sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 }}}
 and then f gets computed in a blocking forked process, and the result is returned via pickling.
 This is 100% to thwart mem leaks, segfaults, and guaranteed timeout possibility.
 This could be basically just a light wrapper around @parallel(1).
 Also, make a global flag to turn this off, so @fork does nothing.

+== Plural interface ==

+Revive [[http://trac.sagemath.org/sage_trac/ticket/4539|#4539]] to provide a basic interface to Plural.
+This will involve writing new parent and element classes for plural at least.

 == Sage Nagbot could Doctest some tickets ==

 The Sage Nagbot could be made able to run doctests for a ticket, say in the one obvious case where there is precisely one patch attached to the ticket, and it is set to "needs review".   [[http://sage.math.washington.edu/home/wstein/nagbot/|The nagbot code is here.]]